ialbert/genescape-central/README.md

 Numbers such as 1/4 mean how many genes in the input carry that function.

 ## Reducing the tree size

 The tree can get huge, even for a small number of genes.

-You can reduce the size of the tree by filtering for a pattern in the functions or by visualizing functions that occur in a minimum number of genes.
+Note the information in the box titles **Function Annotations" you can filter the terms in that box by:

+1. a pattern that matches the **function** columns
+2. a minimum number of genes that carry that function shown in the **count** column
+3. the GO subtree shown in the **root** column

-Note all the options available in the interface:
+Note the options available in the interface:

 ![GeneScape bar][bar]

 [bar]:
 https://raw.githubusercontent.com/ialbert/genescape-central/main/docs/images/interface-bar.png

-All of these elements are applied during the first and will filter the GO terms derived from the gene list.
+All of these elements are applied during the annotation step and will filter the GO terms derived from the gene list.

 ## Command line usage

-See the installation below on how to get the command line version.

 To start the web interface type: